 The Etihad Rail network stretches westwards to the borders of Qatar and Saudi Arabia.
 The western section links Saudi Arabia via Ghweifat and the eastern section links Oman via Al Ain.
-The railway line runs across the Emirate connecting Abu Dhabi, Sharjah and Dubai.
+The railway line runs across the Emirate connecting Abu Dhabi, Sharjah, and Dubai.

 It then extends to the northern emirates and Fujairah.
-The UAE railway will connect with the sources of raw materials, industrial areas, ports and major population centres.
+The UAE railway will connect with the sources of raw materials, industrial areas, ports, and major population centres.

 Construction of the major transport network

-Opened in 2016, the first phase of the railway network is a 266km-long western stretch between Al Ruwais and Shah.
+Stage One of the railway network is a 264km-long western stretch between Al Ruwais and Shah.
 It connects Ruwais with Habshan and further links Habshan with Shah.

 Signalling and communications along the UAE Etihad Rail network

 In June 2011, an MoU was signed by Etihad Rail and communications specialist Du for the development of integrated telecommunication infrastructure of the railway project.

 Du provided technical support and consultancy services.
 Etihad Rail and Etisalat signed an MoU in April 2011 to develop advanced telecommunication systems and infrastructure for the safe and efficient operation of the railway network.

 In February 2022, Etihad Rail signed an AED1.99bn ($541.7m) finance agreement with First Abu Dhabi Bank for developing passenger transport services on the railway network.
 The arrangement is part of the UAE National Railways Programme, which is the UAE’s largest land rail network of its kind.

 In July 2022, track inspection technology provider ENSCO Rail was contracted to provide a state-of-the-art track inspection vehicle, which will help in the development and construction of the project.